-Making homemade bagels is a great way to use up your sourdough discard and these Sourdough Discard Cinnamon Raisin Bagels are delicious and easy to make!
-They also freeze well, so you can enjoy some now and store the rest in the freezer to enjoy later!
+These Sourdough Discard Cinnamon Raisin Bagels are delicious, easy to make, and a staple item at our house!
+They're the perfect slightly sweet bagel that works well for both sweet and savory breakfasts, sandwiches, and more.
+Homemade bagels also freeze well, so you can have some now and store the rest in the freezer to enjoy later!

-Looking for other sourdough discard recipes?
-Check out these Sourdough Discard Cinnamon Rolls, Sourdough Discard Waffles, and these Sourdough Discard Blueberry Muffins.
+If you're looking for other sourdough discard recipes, check out these Sourdough Discard Cinnamon Rolls, Sourdough Discard Waffles, and these Sourdough Discard Blueberry Muffins.

-And if you want to try bagels in a few other flavors, try these:
+And if you want to try these bagels in a few other flavors, here are a few options:

 - Sourdough Discard Bagels (plain or with various toppings!)